-Integrated Offender Management (IOM) is a partnership approach to managing offenders whose crimes cause damage and harm locally and has been an important focus of the Police and Crime Commissioner’s work to help to reduce reoffending.
+Integrated Offender Management (IOM) is a partnership approach to managing offenders whose crimes cause damage and harm locally.
+The outcome is safer, more vibrant and thriving communities, achieved through reducing re-offending and supporting people to live crime free lives.

 - education, training and employment

 - drugs and alcohol support services